timothy-b/IOT-SEC/docs/Setup.md

 Next install the arp-scan dependency: `apt-get install arp-scan`

-Next, make a copy of `exampleConfig.js`, name it `config.js`, and fill in the appropriate values.
+Next fill in the appropriate values in `config.ts`.

 Next, you can run `node tests/test-whatever.js` to run different tests and `node program.js` as admin to run the web server program.